rressi/smartsearch/doc/makeindex.md

 go build src/makeindex.go
 ```

-The generated binary file should be placed in the root folder.
+The generated binary file should be placed in the root folder of the project.